 Here is a list of the top 15 machine embroidery tools to help you complete your projects more smoothly, enjoyably, and professionally.

 These scissors have a paddle-shaped blade on one side, helping you to cut fabric close to the stitching without damaging the stitches themselves.
-They're essential for applique hobbyists because they are indispensable, giving you clean, precise edges every time.
+They're essential for embroidery enthusiasts because they are indispensable, giving you clean, precise edges every time.

 Any embroiderer should have a pair of high-quality craft scissors.
 They are smaller than standard scissors, which allows for more control and accuracy while cutting threads or small areas of cloth.
 Keep these close to your embroidery machine for quick cutting.

-Tweezers might look small, but angled precision tweezers may assist remove undesirable threads or handle small decorations that are difficult to manage by hand.
+Tweezers might look small, but angled precision tweezers may assist in removing undesirable threads or handling small decorations that are difficult to manage by hand.
 They provide exceptional control and are a valuable tool for fine-tuning your work.

 A stiletto and pressing tool is a dual-purpose tool that helps you guide fabric as it moves under the needle, preventing bunching and providing perfect stitches.
 The pressing end also helps to flatten seams and folds.
 This tool is helpful to anyone who works with layers.